 SUV rollover accidents have higher rates of serious injury and death.
 When victims are injured in SUV rollover accidents, they can seek compensatory damages from the driver who caused the accident.
 In some cases, the injury victims may have a products liability claim against the car company for selling a dangerous vehicle without properly warning consumers.

-Below, our California personal injury lawyers discuss the following frequently asked questions about rollover accidents collisions in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about rollover accidents collisions:

-- 1. Can I file a lawsuit after I was injured in an SUV rollover accident in California?
+- 1. Can I file a lawsuit after I was injured in an SUV rollover accident?

 - 2. What compensation can I get after a rollover accident lawsuit?

 - 3. Are SUVs more likely to roll over than other cars?

 - 4. Who is to responsible for the rollover accident?

 - 4.2.
 Swerving to avoid an accident caused the rollover.